The GRE waiver is NOT applicable for the Ph.D. program.

-The program admits students for the fall, spring, and summer semesters.
+The program admits students for the Fall and Spring semesters.
 In order to be considered for university-wide awards and assistantships, applications for the Fall term should be received by January 5th.
 For department awards and assistantships, applications for the Fall term should be received by January 5th.

 The application deadlines for regular graduate admission are listed below, however, in order to be considered for university-wide awards and assistantships, you should meet the deadlines listed above.

 *If the University deadline falls on a weekend, applicants have until the following Monday to submit their applications and all supporting documents.

 For more information, please contact the Academic Program Specialist, Christina Havlicek (850) 644-3060

 Minimum admission standards include a score of 302 on the Graduate Record Examination Verbal and Quantitative sections (a minimum score of at least 153 on the Verbal and 144 on the Quantitative is preferred), except under exceptional circumstances.
 Other Minimum admission standards include a GPA of at least 3.0 (i.e., “B”) in undergraduate work after the first 60 hours, as well as a 3.5 GPA in previous graduate work, and at least three letters of recommendation, preferably written by faculty who are familiar with the applicant’s academic ability.
 Professional experience is encouraged but not required for admission.